Ratamahattaa/Ratamahattaa/README.md

 <h3 align="center" >I am a student from the Faculty of Science and Technology of the University of Silesia.
 I have commercial experience in creating applications.
 I am open to new technologies and programming solutions.
   <p>
     In my free time, I am an active member of the international e-sports group Team Elder Blood, which brings together the best players of the competitive Gwent game.</h3>

+ <h4> A few words about my projects: </h3>

+- I turned my passion for artificial intelligence algorithms into a swarm algorithm.
-- 🐜 Program simulating the behavior of ants based on the swarm algorithm [Swarm alghoritm](https://github.com/Ratamahattaa/SwarmAlgorithm)
+🐜 The program simulates the behavior of ants and their way of looking for a way to the cell, which is generated randomly.
+[Swarm alghoritm](https://github.com/Ratamahattaa/SwarmAlgorithm)

+- In one of my favorite installments of the Call of Duty game series, I came across a mission to decrypt a message.
+I liked the mechanics so much that I wrote a program based on the one in the game that encrypts the message based on pseudo-random numbers.
-- Message encryption based on text files [Coded message](https://github.com/Ratamahattaa/CodedMessage)
+💾 Message encryption based on text files [Coded message](https://github.com/Ratamahattaa/CodedMessage)

-- Managing tasks saved to the json database [Task library](https://github.com/Ratamahattaa/Task-library)
+- As part of learning to operate on json files, I wrote a program that manages a database of daily tasks.
+📋 As part of managing facilities, we can edit them along with deadlines, add new tasks and delete existing tasks.
+[Task library](https://github.com/Ratamahattaa/Task-library)

 - 🌱 I’m currently learning **Angular, MySQL, JavaScript**